 Freedom and equality

-There can be no step back on a basic principle of the EU such as the freedom of movement.
-Together the EU and its Member States must combat abuses of the principle of freedom of movement at national and EU level.
-We want to simplify and to increase the mobility of the EU’s labour force.
+There can be no step back on the basic principle of freedom of movement within the EU.
+The EU and its Member States must work together to prevent abuses of this principle.
+Simplifying and increasing the mobility of the EU's labour force is a priority.

 Our humanitarian responsibilities

-Europe must offer protection to political refugees and those fleeing civil wars.
-To meet our humanitarian responsibility, the EU should set up an effective common asylum system while its Member States fully implement existing rules.
+Europe has a humanitarian responsibility to offer protection to political refugees and those fleeing civil wars.
+An effective common asylum system is necessary while existing rules are fully implemented.

 Investing in security

 We want to make Europe's borders more secure.
-We believe Europe must increase the financial, human and technical resources while strengthening the role and prerogatives of the border protection agency.
+We believe Europe must increase its financial, human and technical resources while strengthening the role and prerogatives of the border protection agency.

-Europe also needs a strategy for cybersecurity and against cybercrime.
-Member States must improve cooperation around police and justice to combat online and offline crime.
+Europe also needs a strategy for cybersecurity and against cybercrime, improving cooperation among Member States, police and justice to combat online and offline crime.

 Related Position Papers